 Provided by Nicole from American SW Obsessed

-Broadstairs is my favourite British seaside town.
+Broadstairs is my favorite British seaside town.

 Located in Kent, it has a seven beautiful beaches, each with its own appeal.